DeamonRealm/AgeOfChampions/README.md

 Tribute game to Age of Empires II developed by DemonRealm.
 Age of Champions aims to preserve the core gameplay of the Age of Empires franchise while introducing new features such as champions similar to the ones from Warcraft III.

+##Installation
+Drop the game folder inside the .zip somewhere in your computer and execute the .exe

 ## How to play (Beta)